Register for the 2023 VIVA Mental Health competition!

 This competition allows students and postdocs of the Douglas Research Centre to gain experience in communicating their research topic to a wider audience.
 The winners of this year’s competition will move on to the provincial finals of the Science POP competition.

-You can select from two challenges; these two competitions will be held in parallel, with different objectives and formats.
+You can select from three challenges; these three competitions will be held in parallel, with different objectives and formats.

 In a 5-minute maximum presentation (in English or in French) candidates will use their creativity to explain a central element of their research project, using accessible language.